thuyn789/firebase_friendlychat_flutter/README.md

 ## Disclaimer
-I do not own the code in this repository.
+I do not own the friendly chat code in this repository.
 All the rights and ownership belong to its respective owners and contributors.
 The purpose of this repository is for me to learn about making a messaging app and for submission to my course.